cube-js/cube/guides/angular-dashboard/content/2_analytics_backend_with_cubejs.md

 $ psql --dbname ecom -f ecom-dump.sql
 ```

 Once the database is ready, the API can be [configured to connect to the database](https://cube.dev/docs/connecting-to-the-database#configuring-connection-for-cube-js-cli-created-apps).
-To do so, we provide a few options via the `.env` file in the root of the Cube.js project folder (`material-ui-dashboard`):
+To do so, we provide a few options via the `.env` file in the root of the Cube.js project folder (`angular-dashboard`):

 ```
 CUBEJS_DB_NAME=ecom